MDL definitions

 A hull construction part that has this set to 1 does not allow hole requests.

-Defines an HVAC part.
+Defines an HVAC part into the computer model.

 HVDI